saketkc/pysradb/README.rst

 the ftp links are slowly getting obsolete.
 With release ``0.9.5``, ``pysradb`` has moved to utilizing ``srapath``  available through NCBI's ``sra-tools`` for getting the SRA location.
 Thus ``aspera-client`` is no longer required.
 But, ``sra-tools`` is now a requirement and can be installed through bioconda.
+We are in the process of doing away with this requirement completely soon.

 Downloading SRAmetadb (optional)
 =================================